June 11 in History

 Danish footballer

-Philip Anyanwu Billing is a Danish professional footballer who plays as a midfielder for Danish Superliga club Midtjylland.
+Philip Anyanwu Billing is a Danish professional footballer who plays as a midfielder for Danish Superliga club Midtjylland and the Denmark national team.

 Read More